-In the event that the deficiencies in the Reports are deemed to be curable, in whole or in part, including the requirement that they be submitted in accordance with the RAA's deadline, the best course of action is to set the complaint for hearing and discovery, which would allow for the investigation of whether, and, if so, to what extent, the Indicated Energy Efficiency Sellers have provided EE to PJM.
+If the Commission determines that additional review of those Reports submitted consistent with the PJM RAA deadlines is required, the Market Monitor recommends that the Commission set the Complaint for hearing and discovery, which would allow for the investigation of whether, and, if so, to what extent, the Indicated Energy Efficiency Sellers have provided EE to PJM.
 To conduct the fact intensive investigation that would be required, to develop a record basis for a decision, and to avoid unnecessary delay, there is no reason to delay a hearing by first initiating settlement judge proceedings.
 Such settlement judge proceedings cannot be expected to resolve factual disputes.
+Instead, a hearing judge should be appointed in order to evaluate the facts.
 The goal would be to determine whether the Indicated Energy Efficiency Sellers have provided any identifiable EE and to determine the value of any such EE.
 The development of a record based on compulsory discovery would enhance the ability to reach a timely resolution of the issues raised in this Complaint.